-Currently the Montrose Soccer Club has well over 90 senior members, playing and non playing, and fields 5 sides every week in the Bayside League.
-Our juniors have over 120 members so as you can see we are a large club and we're growing every year!!
+Currently the Montrose Soccer Club has well over 90 senior members, playing and non playing, and fields 5 sides every week in the FFV & Bayside Leagues.
+Our juniors have over 180 members so as you can see we are a large club and we're growing every year!!

-We also have an ever growing junior program that is directed by Martyn Andrews and Ben Clark, competing in the FFV with nine teams.
-Over 35 Under 6 & 7 boys and girls participate in the Small Sided Football (SSF) Program with skill sessions and intraclub games held every Thursday evening and monthly Saturday gala days competing with Boronia, Croydon, Mooroolbark and Ringwood junior soccer clubs.
+We also have an ever growing junior program competing in the FFV with nine teams.
+Over 35 Under 6 & 7 boys and girls participate in the Small Sided Football (SSF) Program with skill sessions and intraclub games on Saturday morning and monthly gala days competing with Boronia, Croydon, Mooroolbark and Ringwood junior soccer clubs.

 History of the Montrose Soccer Club

 Montrose Soccer Club was formed in 1974 by two chaps who worked at Tessa Furniture in Jersey Rd, Bayswater.
 Their names were Alan Dufton and Bill Masterson.
 They approached several players whoworked at Tessa along with players from Bowater Scott.
 Myself, Peter Scheurer and Mick Read knew Alan and wre asked to join the team too.
 We played several friendlies against local teams such as Bowater Scott and Fibremakers (now Croydon Ranges).